Dynamical Low-Rank Approximations for Kalman Filtering: Dynamical Low-Rank framework for Data Assimilation

-In order to uniquely characterise the evolution equations of the modes, additional constraints must be enforced.
-In the usual DLR setting, this is obtained by imposing the Dynamically Orthogonal (DO) condition~\cite{DynamicallyOrtSapsis2009} (also called \textit{gauge conditions} in the matricial DLR context~\cite{AProjectorSplLubich2014}), \modt{which reads} $\dot{\bU}_t^{\top} \bU_t = 0$ (\modt{alternatively, in Dual DO~\cite{DualDynamicallMushar2018}, $\dot{\bY}_t^{\top} \bY_t = 0$}).
-This is a priori not possible here since \modt{neither} $\bU_t$ \modt{nor} $\bY_t$ are differentiable processes.
-In this work, we replace the gauge condition ``$\md \bU_t^{\top} \bU_t = 0$'' \modt{with the following} constraints on the coefficients
+Condition \ref{item:coeffconstraint} is imposed in order to uniquely characterise the evolution equations of the modes.
+In the usual DLR setting, this is obtained by imposing the \rb{DO condition} \cite{DynamicallyOrtSapsis2009} (also called \textit{gauge conditions} in the matricial DLR context~\cite{AProjectorSplLubich2014}), which reads $\dot{\bU}_t^{\top} \bU_t = 0$ ({alternatively, in Dual DO~\cite{DualDynamicallMushar2018}, $\dot{\bY}_t^{\top} \bY_t = 0$}).
+This is a priori not possible here since $\bU_t$ \rf{(resp. $\bY_t$) is not a differentiable process}. \rf{We replace such condition with $\md \bU_t^{\top} \bU_t = 0$ which leads to \cref{eqn:mod-do}}.}